About The Kitchen Cabinet Refacing Phoenix Trusts

 Refacing is a term used in cabinetry remodeling when new wood is applied over the existing face frames of the cabinets.
-Also, new doors and drawer faces are installed in place of the old ones, and in many cases new hardware, hinges and crown molding are added as well.
+Also, new doors and drawer faces are installed in place of the old ones.
+And in many cases, new hardware, crown molding and other options and modifications are added to meet the needs and wants of the homeowner.
+Better Than New Kitchens offers the kitchen cabinet refacing Phoenix area homeowners have come to rely on to update and beautify their homes.

 Better Than New Kitchens stands above the rest for many reasons.
 Not only is our team consisting of master craftsmen that specialize in custom woodworking and cabinetry, but we also use top-of-the-line, durable materials that will withstand heavy-use in high-traffic areas such as your kitchen or bathroom.